Skip to content

 Disadvantages of Using a Holding Company

-Here are the few disadvantages associated with holding a company.
+Here are a few disadvantages associated with holding a company.

 1. Complexity